 Please note that we are unable to respond to phone calls or unsolicited e-mail submissions.

-We are closed to regular book submissions at this time.
-Literary agents are welcome to send queries by e-mail.
+We are closed to book submissions at this time (though literary agents are welcome to send queries by e-mail).
+Please check back with us or join our mailing list to be notified about future calls for submissions.

 We look forward to reading your work!